Free Business Review

 Before any company enters liquidation, they must seek expert help and advice from a licensed insolvency practitioner to ensure this is an appropriate step for their business.
-However, when it comes to liquidating a care home, a place which cares for some of the most vulnerable individuals in society, extra caution should be exercised.
+However, when it comes to liquidating a care home - a place which cares for some of the most vulnerable individuals in society - extra caution needs to be exercised.

 Over the years, the care homes overheads had steadily increased, and although residents fees had been inflated at intervals in order to compensate for this, it had reached a point where the care home was in danger of losing residents due to the escalating costs to residents and their families.